Detox Isn't Just for Diets

 If we truly want to heal, we have to lean into the discomfort of having all of those old, painful, and sometimes scary roots come up so that we can excavate them from our souls.
 (This is often best done under the guidance of professionals you trust, such as a therapist, counselor, acupuncturist, energy worker, etc. depending on what you’re working through and what kind of external support you need.)

 Erin is a functional nutritionist, an advocate for safe beauty, a fellow mama and businesswoman, a yoga teacher, and an overall amazing human being.
 She’s also a huge science nerd and researcher like me, so that makes me love her just that much more.
-Erin knows her shit when it comes to this mind-body business, and when I read this paragraph in her most recent newsletter it made me see how damaging not dealing with our emotions really can be.
+Erin knows her shit when it comes to this mind-body business, and when I read this paragraph in on of her newsletters it made me see how damaging not dealing with our emotions really can be.

 “Unprocessed emotions play out physically in the body as chronic pain, chronic fatigue, IBS, autoimmunity, fibromyalgia, cancer, diabetes, etc… As Dr. Gabor Mate explains at length in his book ‘When the Body Says No,’ unmetabolized emotion is a toxin that creates disorder in the body.”